currinjs/CurrinJS/aio/content/guide/template-syntax.md

 ## Template expressions

 A template **expression** produces a value.
-Angular executes the expression and assigns it to a property of a binding target;
+Currin executes the expression and assigns it to a property of a binding target;
 the target might be an HTML element, a component, or a directive.

 The interpolation braces in `{{1 + 1}}` surround the template expression `1 + 1`.